Eastern Barred Bandicoot

 Zoos Victoria began a captive breeding program and populations have been established in several predator-protected sites in Victoria.

 In 2015, Zoos Victoria, with Phillip Island Nature Parks, released 16 (8 male and 8 female) Eastern Barred Bandicoots on Churchill Island as a trial to evaluate local conditions.
-The population now numbers about 120 bandicoots with only positive impacts for the environment.
+The population has grown significantly, with only positive impacts for the environment.

 Following this successful trial, 44 bandicoots were released on Summerlands Peninsula on Phillip Island in 2017.